nerav-doshi/WatsonDiscovery-TradeFinance/README.md

-# WatsonDiscovery-TradeFinance
-Watson Discovery is the AI search solution that you can ingest the data your experts and customers need in a variety of formats; train Discovery in a small amount of time with no need for technical expertise to understand the structure of your data; enrich Discovery with personalized NLP; and begin querying your data to find answers to your most complex business questions.

-## What is SDU?
+# AI in trade finance with Smart Document Understanding

+High volume, repetitive process with rapid turnaround time required – added with small margin of acceptable error.The document screening process encompasses an impossibly diverse range of documents, with inconsistent formats, data structures and varying levels of scan quality.
+It requires complex document review and validation requirements.

+Using the Watson Discovery, we will enhance the Discovery model so that queries will be better focused to only search the most relevant information.Traditional software solutions is unable to cope and solve this challenge with unstructured data.
+The AI solution brings a complete integrated processing pipeline – leveraging AI capabilities such as cognitive Optical Character Recognition and Natural Language Processing capabilities.

+IBM® Watson™ Discovery, an AI search technology that uses innovations in natural language processing, machine learning, and anomaly detection to enable you analyze documents and answers in less time with minimal effort

+## Watson Discovery

-SDU trains Watson Discovery to extract custom fields in your documents.
+Watson Discovery to extract custom fields in your documents.
 Customizing how your documents are indexed into Discovery will improve the answers returned from queries.

 With SDU, you annotate fields within your documents to train custom conversion models.
 As you annotate, Watson is learning and will start predicting annotations.
 SDU models can also be exported and used on other collections.